Abhaycl/CarND-Extended-Kalman-Filter-2P1/README.md

 3. cmake ..
 4. make
 5. ./ExtendedKF
-6. and run the simulator
+6. and run the simulator and select Project 1/2: EKF and UKF
 ```

 The summary of the files and folders int repo is provided in the table below: